thie7042/Bayesian_GP_Proxy/README.md

 # Bayesian_GP_Proxy
 Bayesian Optimization with Gaussian Process
+* Current research: Applying Bayesian Optimization with GP to create a proxy model of computationally expensive Finite Element simulations

-See "Master" branch for development works
+* See "Master" branch for development works.
+This project is currently in progress, with updates to come in the following months.